 Disaster recovery planning is critical to business continuity.
 Many disasters that have the potential to wreak havoc on an IT organization have become more frequent in recent years:

 True DRaaS mirrors a complete infrastructure in fail-safe mode on virtual servers, including compute, storage and networking functions.
 An organization can continue to run applications—it just runs them from the service provider’s cloud or hybrid cloud environment instead of from the disaster-affected physical servers.
 This means recovery time after a disaster can be much faster, or even instantaneous.
 Once the physical servers are recovered or replaced, the processing and data is migrated back onto them.
-Customers may experience higher latency when their applications are running from the cloud instead of from an on-site server, but it’s better than nothing running at all.
+Customers may experience higher latency when their applications are running from the cloud instead of from an on-site server, but the total business cost of downtime can be very high, so it’s imperative that the business can get back up and running.

 DRaaS works by replicating and hosting servers in a third-party vendor’s facilities versus in the physical location of the organization that owns the workload.
-The third-party provider implements a disaster recovery plan in the event of a disaster that shuts down a customer’s site.
+The disaster recovery plan is executed on the third-party vendor’s facilities in the event of a disaster that shuts down a customer’s site.
 Organizations may purchase DRaaS plans through a traditional subscription model or a pay-per-use model that allows them to pay only when disaster strikes.
 As-a-service solutions vary in scope and cost—organizations should evaluate potential DRaaS providers according to their own unique needs and budget.

 DRaaS can save organizations money by eliminating the need for provisioning and maintaining an organization’s own off-site disaster recovery environment.
-However, there are risks.
-There is no guarantee a DRaaS provider will be able to meet the agreed upon RTO if both the provider and customer are affected by the same natural disaster, such as a large hurricane or earthquake.
+However, organizations should evaluate and understand service level agreements.
+For instance, what happens to recovery times if both the provider and customer are affected by the same natural disaster, such as a large hurricane or earthquake.
 Different DRaaS providers have different policies on prioritizing which customers get help first in a large regional disaster or allowing customers to perform their own disaster recovery testing.

 Organizations may choose to hand over all or part of their disaster recovery planning to a DRaaS provider.
 There are many different disaster recovery as a service providers to choose from, with three main models: